Thorium/thorium.github.io/FSharpAzure/2-DataUsage/DataUsageEng.md

 ## FreeBase TypeProvider ##

-You can use interactive to test the code below:
+You can use interactive to test the code below (but the file path has to correspond the used NuGet-package version, here 2.0.5):

 	[lang=fsharp]
     #if INTERACTIVE